 The reason for preferring clarified butter (which is the pure butterfat left over after the water and protein solids have been separated and removed) is that the water in whole butter can cause the starches to gelatinize before the roux ever makes it into the sauce.

-This makes the roux more difficult to work with, and also diminishes its thickening power, since some of the starch molecules are already saturated.
+This makes the roux more difficult to work with, and also diminishes its thickening power since some of the starch molecules are already saturated.

 The roux can be incorporated by whisking a liquid like hot milk or stock into the roux.
-Or it can be added to a soup and stirred in to thicken it (although this technique can sometimes lead to clumping).
+Or it can be added to soup and stirred in to thicken it (although this technique can sometimes lead to clumping).

 Cooking the roux longer produces a darker color.
 Traditionally, there are three shades of color roux can take: white, blond and brown.
-Obviously these are not discrete colors but rather shades on a spectrum.
+Obviously, these are not discrete colors but rather shades on a spectrum.
 But for a white sauce like béchamel, the roux should be as close to white as possible — cooked only long enough to get rid of the raw flour taste.
-For a velouté, a blond roux, which is a sort of pale yellow and takes about five minutes to achieve.
+For a velouté, a blond roux, which is a pale yellow and takes about five minutes to achieve.
 And for an espagnole sauce, a brown roux, which might take 10–15 minutes of gentle cooking.

-The darker the roux, the nuttier, almost chocolately, the flavor will be.
+The darker the roux, the nuttier, almost chocolate-like, the flavor will be.
 Indeed, in Cajun and Creole cooking, gumbo is made with a dark roux that's cooked for 20 minutes or more.
-To get an even darker color, some cooks will actually brown the flour in a dry skillet before beginning the steps to make the roux.
+To get an even darker color, some cooks will brown the flour in a dry skillet before beginning the steps to make the roux.

 Note, however, that the darker the roux, the less thickening power it will have.
-Here's a tutorial on how to make roux.
+Here's a tutorial on how to make a roux.